AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Minimax algorithm

 \section{Minimax algorithm}

-The Minimax algorithm is a basic game-tree search that finds the action generating the best value.
-The tree's node has state, player, action, and value.
-Minimax algorithm, first, makes a game tree with $N_\mathrm{depth}$ depth.
+The minimax algorithm is a basic game tree search that finds the action generating the best value.
+Each node in the tree has a state, player, action, and value.
+The minimax algorithm first creates a game tree with a depth of $N_\mathrm{depth}$.
 In this study, $N_\mathrm{depth} = 3$.
-Here, the root node corresponds with the current state and the Minimax player itself.
+Here, the root node corresponds to the current state and the minimax player itself.
 Second, the states corresponding to the leaf nodes are evaluated.
-Third, all the nodes are evaluated from the parents of the leaf nodes to the root node's children.
-If the player corresponding to the node is the opponent, the value of the node is the minimum value of its children nodes.
-Otherwise, the value of the node is the maximum value of its children nodes.
-Finally, minimax algorithm selects the action corresponding to the root's child with the maximum value.
+Third, all nodes are evaluated from the parents of the leaf nodes to the children of the root node.
+If the player corresponding to the node is the opponent, the value of the node is the minimum value of its child nodes.
+Otherwise, the value of the node is the maximum value of its child nodes.
+Finally, the minimax algorithm selects the action corresponding to the child node of the root with the maximum value.